Recognizing low testosterone levels

 - Be wary of herbal supplements.
 Herbal supplements haven't been proved safe and effective for aging-related low testosterone.
 Some supplements might even be dangerous.
 Long-term use of DHEA, for example, has no proven benefits and might increase the risk of prostate cancer.

 Treating aging-related low testosterone with testosterone replacement therapy is controversial.
 For some men, testosterone therapy relieves bothersome signs and symptoms of testosterone deficiency.
-For others, however — particularly older men — the benefits aren't clear.
-The risks are a concern as well.
-Testosterone replacement therapy might increase the risk of prostate cancer or other health problems.
-If you wonder whether testosterone injections or other testosterone treatments might be right for you, work with your doctor to weigh the pros and cons.
+For others, however, the benefits aren't clear and there are possible risks.
+Testosterone replacement therapy might increase the risk of heart attack, prostate cancer or other health problems.
+If you wonder whether testosterone treatments might be right for you, work with your doctor to weigh the pros and cons.

 See more In-depth

 - Tostain JL, et al. Testosterone deficiency: A common, unrecognized syndrome.
 Nature Clinical Practice Urology.
 2008;5:388.

 - Bhasin S, et al. Testosterone therapy in adult men with androgen deficiency syndromes: An Endocrine Society clinical practice guideline.
 The Journal of Clinical Endocrinology & Metabolism.
 2006;91:1995.

 - Amore M, et al. Partial androgen deficiency, depression and testosterone treatment in aging men.
 Aging Clinical and Experimental Research.
 2009;21:1.

 - Harman SM.
 Endocrine changes with aging. http://www.uptodate.com/home.
 Accessed Feb.
 13, 2014.